zuzu59/nodemcu-thingy/README.md

 # nodemcu-thingy

-**THIS PACKAGE IS CURRENTLY UNDER DEVOLOPMENT AND TO BE CONSIDERED WALPHA**
+**THIS PACKAGE IS CURRENTLY UNDER DEVOLOPMENT AND TO BE CONSIDERED ALPHA**

-NodeMCU Thingy is an atom package for "over the air" development on the NodeMCU platform.
+NodeMCU Thingy is an [atom](https://atom.io/) package for "over the air" development on the NodeMCU platform.
 It uses a websocket connection to the esp8266 for communication, so in an ideal world the USB cable should be needed only to upload the basic firmware and the initial websocket server to the NodeMCU.

 Features include: